 I’ve done a lot of work and one reason for that is because I work fast.
 I know my job and that’s to come up with a surprising idea.

-famous athletes were seen crying for cereal in an ad that was conceived to help the cereal ‘maypo’ appeal to a wider audience.
+famous athletes were seen crying for cereal in an ad to help the cereal ‘Maypo’ appeal to a wider audience.

-DB: … so it’s a matter of constantly exercising your mind so your able to perform when you are asked to?
+DB: … So it’s a matter of constantly exercising your mind so you’re able to perform when you are asked to?

 DB: do you think that market research often dilutes the strength of an idea or concept?